Skip to main content

 2. Where the authority to execute the Contract has been specifically delegated in another Board by-law, resolution or policy.

 The President may delegate this signing authority to other University employees but will remain accountable to the Board of Governors for all Contracts executed by such delegates.
-The nature and scope of such delegation from the President, including approval requirements, will be set out in procedures issued by the President as described below.
+The nature and scope of such delegation from the President, including approval requirements, will be set out in procedures issued by the President.

 The President and Vice-Presidents may sub-delegate temporarily the signing authority given to them under any Board by-law, resolution or policy for the duration of any absences from the University, or permanently according to criteria set out in the procedures issued by the President.
 Holders of restricted funds (research, endowment spending and other trust funds) may temporarily delegate signing authority.